conneroisu/cpre281-finalproj/README.md

 The ANDI (AND Immediate) instruction performs a bitwise AND operation between a register value and an immediate value.

-Here's a explanation of how the ANDI instruction goes through each stage of the MIPS processor pipeline:
+Here's an explanation of how the ANDI instruction goes through each stage of the MIPS processor pipeline:

 1. **Instruction Fetch (IF):**
    - The Program Counter (PC) contains the address of the ANDI instruction in the Instruction Memory.